Western red colobus: Description

 The western red colobus grows to a head-and-body length of 450 to 670 mm with a tail of 520 to 800 mm, and a weight of between 5 and 11 kg.
 It has red or chestnut-brown head and limbs and black, slatey-grey or dark brown upper parts.
 It does not have long fringes of hair, or tufts of hair on the tail.
-Compared to monkeys in the genus Colobus, the nostrils are V-shaped, the digits are long and the big toe short.
+Compared to monkeys in the genus Colobus, the nostrils are V-shaped, the digits are long and the big toe is short.

 Distribution and habitat

 The red colobus is endemic to tropical West Africa.
 Its range includes various fragmentary populations in Sierra Leone, and contiguous populations in Liberia, Guinea and western Ivory Coast.
 It is unclear exactly where the ranges of P. b. badius and P. b. temminckii meet, but P. b. badius populations are separated from P. b. waldronae by the Bandama River in Ivory Coast.
 The red colobus is an arboreal species, typically found in primary rainforest, but also inhabiting secondary forest and gallery forest.